 Since 2007, Dr. Curry has provided therapy and assessment services in military, civilian, and state-funded psychiatric hospitals as well as community counseling centers, clinics, and private practice settings in the U.S. and abroad.

-In her private practice, Dr. Curry specializes in helping adults achieve overall life improvement, cope with grief and acute trauma, and improve their relationships.
+In her private practice, Dr. Curry helps adults achieve overall life improvement, cope with grief and acute trauma, and improve their relationships.
 She is known for her passion for evidence-based effective care, her genuine and friendly approach, and for delivering real results and lasting transformation to her clients.

 Dr. Curry’s diverse clinical experience comes from her foundational research on culturally responsive trauma therapies.

-She is committed to social justice work, and her research on trauma therapy with international communities has received awards from the American Psychological Association and Psychology Beyond Borders and is published in peer-reviewed journals and academic texts.
-Dr. Curry serves on the Board of Advisors for the UC Irvine Center for Unconventional Security Affairs (CUSA), an interdisciplinary organization of researchers and practitioners who study and develop solutions for modern-day global issues of poverty, violence, warfare, complex disaster, and environmental sustainability.
+She is committed to social justice work, and her research on culturally-responsive trauma therapy in international communities has received awards from the American Psychological Association and Psychology Beyond Borders.
+Dr. Curry currently serves on the Board of Advisors for the UC Irvine Center for Unconventional Security Affairs (CUSA), an interdisciplinary organization of researchers and practitioners who study and develop solutions for modern-day global issues of poverty, violence, warfare, complex disaster, and environmental sustainability.